Python

 session.fork(n: int = 1) -> List[Session]

-refresh() mirrors a browser F5: keeps cookies and TLS tickets, drops connections.
-Pass switch_protocol="h2" to also flip the wire protocol. warmup() simulates a real page load. fork(n) returns n sibling sessions that share cookies and TLS state but get their own connection pools.
+refresh() mirrors a browser F5: cookies and TLS tickets stay, connections drop. switch_protocol="h2" flips the wire protocol at the same time. warmup() simulates a real page load. fork(n) returns n sibling sessions that share cookies and TLS state while getting their own connection pools.

 Persistence